 These cookies will easily last (dare I admit it) for months without tasting even a little bit stale.
 I love this about them as well, since I like do a bunch of Christmas baking early in the season and then have it available to enjoy and to offer to company.

-If you prefer, they do also freeze well, and can easily be kept for several months in the freezer.
+If you prefer, they do also freeze well, and they can easily be kept for several months in the freezer.

-Wrapping cookies as Christmas gifts
+Wrapping lebkuchen cookies as Christmas gifts

 I love making cookies as gifts for people, and pretty packaging is one of my favourite things.
 These cookies can easily be packaged in clear cellophane bags, with a white twist tie and a bit of satin ribbon or curling ribbon.
 Or, my favourite way: in brown bakery boxes with sprigs of greenery, twine, and red berries.